-French Onion Pot Roast is an all-in-one dinner with tender chuck roast cooked in a rich French onion soup broth.
+French Onion Pot Roast is an all-in-one dinner with tender beef cooked in a rich onion soup broth.
 Complete with cheese and toasted baguettes!

 Half hearty Pot Roast Recipe and half cozy stew, this French inspired dish is sure to be a new favorite recipe for holidays and cool winter nights!
 French Onion Pot Roast is an easy, inexpensive one pot meal that you can serve for Sunday dinner or throw in the slow cooker for busy holiday weeknights.